adc17/adc17.github.io/about.md

 My main interests are currently
 Haskell and TLA+.
 If you haven't heard of TLA+, the intro to Leslie Lamport's video course is a great place to [learn more](http://lamport.azurewebsites.net/video/videos.html).

-The photo is of me, my wife, and our dog, in Montréal, where we all live.